Lenin Peak: Climbing history and routes

+In 1958 the first female ascent of the peak was achieved by Soviet Alpinist Ekaterina Mamleeva.

 In 1960, a group of eight Soviet climbers made a successful direct climb along the North Face (15.08.1960).

 There are 16 established routes, nine on the southern side and seven on the northern slopes.
 The peak is quite popular with climbers due to its easy access and some uncomplicated routes.
 However, the peak is not without its share of disasters.

 In August 1974, an entire team of eight Russian women climbers died high on the mountain in a storm.
 Elwira Szatajewa maintained radio contact with base camp as her team-mates perished around her.
 In her final words she said, 'I'm alone now, with just a few minutes left to live.
 See you in eternity.'

 The first high-speed ascent of Lenin Peak was completed in 1987.
 The team, led by Valery Khrichtchatyi, included G. Lunyakov, Z. Khalitov, Anatoli Boukreev, V. Suviga, Y. Moiseev and A. Tselischev.
 The climb beginning from ABC base camp (4400 m) to the summit and return to ABC base camp took 12 hours.

 Under the leadership of Leonid Troshchinenko the team, composed of 19 mountaineers from Leningrad and three from Kazakhstan, made the first winter ascent of Lenin Peak in 1988.
-With temperatures hovering at -45° C, only six men reached the summit: including Valery Khrichtchatyi, Balyberdin, S. Arsentiev, U. Moiseev, I. Tulaiev and V. Dedi.
+With temperatures hovering at -45 °C, only six men reached the summit: including Valery Khrichtchatyi, Balyberdin, S. Arsentiev, U. Moiseev, I. Tulaiev and V. Dedi.

-In 1987 The first solo ascent was achieved by the great high altitude mountaineer Anatoli Boukreev.
+In 1987 the first solo ascent was achieved by the great high altitude mountaineer Anatoli Boukreev.
 An avalanche triggered by an earthquake killed 43 climbers in 1990.

 As it is now, considering the existing infrastructure and BC/ABC locations, there are three most attractive routes from the North (approximately indicated on the Scheme): Lipkin's rocks route and NE Ridge; the classic North Face route; the route via Razdelnaya Peak and the NW Ridge.